June 30, 2024

 砂糖菓子の街).
 My knowledge of Japanese is limited so there could be an implication or allusion I'm missing, but if there is, it speaks to the strength of the imagery, that it works so well sans reference.

 The line could be purely, or let's say photorealistically, descriptive.
 In China, I often find that (to draw an example from a recent walk) all the door shops, for example (and I mean, literally, door shops: shops that sell doors to the delight of our two-year-old), are on the same street.
 If the situation in Japan is similar, then maybe what Matsumoto has in mind is a particular Tokyo street with a lot of confectioner's shops all close together, which would normally be bustling with kids and lagging parents.
-But I think it's the ice that prompts the image: ice-encrusted, everything — the street (any street), the shops, the fixtures — looks like glazed candy.
+But I think it's the ice that prompts the image: ice-encrusted, everything — the street (any street), the shops, the fixtures — look like glazed candy.

 I didn't preserve this in the translation, but do note that in the Japanese, the two single-line choruses ("winter is travelling..." and the title line) rhyme (naru なる / haru ).
 Matsumoto doesn't usually rhyme (man after my own heart!), which makes this instance striking.